charpov/TinyScalaUtils/site/_docs/examples.md

 This last example won't sleep at all if more than 3 seconds have already elapsed since time `start`.

-This method `sleep` does not undershoot even if `Thread.sleep` does, and does not throw `InterruptedException`.
+This method `sleep` does not undershoot even if `Thread.sleep` does, and does not throw `InterruptedException` (but leaves interrupted threads interrupted).

+Non-positive values incur no delay.

 ### `delay`